MochiLibraries/llvm-project/README.md

   * Note that the underlying method for this function (`RecordDecl::getArgPassingRestrictions`) only cares about C++ restrictions, it does not consider size-related restrictions.
 * `pathogen_ComputeConstantValue`
   * Tries to compute the constant value of an expression or a variable's initializer and returns the constant value.
+* `pathogen_EnumerateMacros`
+  * Enumerates macros from the preprocessor and provides information about them.

 This fork was never really intended to be merged into libclang proper.
 The API shape doesn't match exactly what libclang provides, and it only exists to support [ClangSharp.Pathogen](https://github.com/InfectedLibraries/ClangSharp.Pathogen) (and as such are accessed via C# bindings, hence the lack of a header file.)